jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

   because

   - the :ref:`call<how to call a function>` to ``positional_arguments`` which belongs to :ref:`test_positional_arguments` uses one input (``'first'``).
-  - The :ref:`function definition (signature)<how to make a function that takes input>` of ``positional_arguments`` does not allow any inputs when it is called since the parentheses are empty.
+  - the :ref:`function definition (signature)<how to make a function that takes input>` of ``positional_arguments`` does not allow any inputs when it is called since the parentheses are empty.
-  - :ref:`The call to a function must match its signature (definition)<what causes TypeError?>`.
+  - :ref:`the call to a function must match its signature (definition)<what causes TypeError?>`.

 * I add a name in parentheses to make the :ref:`function<what is a function?>` take input